 Don’t expect kids to just dance solidly for 2 hours, even if you think you’ve compiled the world’s best disco and dance playlist.
 The key to a successful disco or dance themed party is to keep the kids entertained and interactive with plenty of fun party games.

-Tips for party games
+Tips for party games /disco games

 - You can easily adapt old favourite musical party games to fit with your theme for example at a princess party pretend when the music stops the evil stepmother turns them to ice statues.
 Also pick cd’s to fit with your theme.